rswilkens/aclpub2-Tutorial/README.md

 ## Usage

-The generation scripts accepts as input the path to a directory, containing a set of `.yml` files and directories.
+As said before, the generation scripts accepts as input the path to a directory, containing a set of `.yml` files and directories.
-Examples and usage of YAML syntax can be found [here](https://www.w3schools.io/file/yaml-arrays/) This expected input directory structure and the CLI are detailed below.
+This expected input directory structure and the CLI are detailed below.

 ### CLI